TRMSC/cloud-backup/README.md

 ---

 _Please notice: This is my first python script.
 I have coded it attentive and I hope that everything works well without any guarantee of it._
-_Until now the script is tested with [Nextcloud](https://nextcloud.com/)._
+_Until now the script is tested with [Nextcloud](https://nextcloud.com/) under [Windows](https://www.microsoft.com/de-de/windows/) and some Linux distributions like [Kubuntu](https://kubuntu.org/) and [Raspberry Pi OS](https://www.raspberrypi.com/software/)._

 ---

 ### How to:

-- Please put the following files in the same directory. 📁
+- Download and put the files from the repository in the same directory. 📁
-  - cloud-backup.py
-  - cloud-backup-data.txt

-- Add your values to the data-file. 🖊
+- Run "cloud-backup-settings.py" to make the settings. 🖊

-- Backup your calendars an adressbook by starting the script. 💾
+- Backup your calendars, adressbook and local cloud data by starting the script "cloud-backup.py". 💾

 - Finished! 🎉